NHS patients and commissioners

 Our hospital in Glasgow Scotland is registered with Health Improvement Scotland (HIS) and our Vale hospital is registered with Healthcare Inspectorate Wales (HIW).
 All locations are subject to monitoring and rigorous inspection by the relevant regulatory body, and the outcomes of these inspections are published on the relevant regulators website.

 Providers must ensure that their rating(s) are displayed conspicuously and legibly at each location delivering a regulated service and on their website.
-Nuffield Health will comply with this regulation when performance assessments are provided by CQC, however, there will be a transitional period before new style ratings are available from the regulator.
+Nuffield Health complies with this regulation when performance assessments are provided by CQC, however, there will be a transitional period before new style ratings are available from the regulator.

 Statement of coding process & audit results